Arin112/mplLang/README.md

 2. Make the process of writing programs on the CRPL easier, while maintaining the speed of the final CRPL code.

 ## Examples
+The left column is your mplLang code.
+The right column is what your code will be translated into.

 | mplLang | crpl |
 | - | - |